 Even though there are more places to see in Thailand than you could possibly cover in one trip, there is a pretty well-established backpacking route in Thailand.

-The south is more beach-focused with a mix of backpackers and people who are on a beach or resort holiday.
+The south is more beach-focused with a mix of backpackers and people who are there just on a beach or resort holiday.
 I think it’s fun to keep the beach in your itinerary last after you’ve done a bunch of exploring first.
+Otherwise, you might just get stuck at the beach the whole time!

 But why stop at Thailand?

-On my first visit to Thailand, when I was a less experienced backpacker, I booked myself a regular hotel in Bangkok for the first couple of nights.
-I thought this would be a nice way to get acclimatized, get through my jet-lag, and have a bit of comfort.
+On my first visit to Thailand as a newbie traveler, I booked a normal hotel in Bangkok for the first couple of nights.
+I thought this would be a nice way to get acclimatized, get through my jet lag, and have a bit of extra comfort as I settled in.

 Well, it sucked.

-But then I ended up in Chiang Mai and stayed in an amazing backpacker hostel.
-I had an absolute blast as there were always other travelers to do trips with and I got so many tips for cool places to check out.
+But soon I ended up in Chiang Mai and stayed in an amazing backpacker hostel.
+I had an absolute blast as there were always other travelers to do trips with and I got so many tips for great places to check out.
 Every morning at the breakfast table I made plans with other backpackers and we formed new groups for activities every day.

 Recommended hostels in Bangkok